 A strategy meeting was held at Murray’s Toronto home following the Chicago Nationals.
 There, the founders of the CBF (Murray, Jane, Drew, Lando, Robinson and Cannell), decided to hold a further meeting with official unit representatives at the Denver Nationals in 1966.
 The founders would present a plan for the formation and structure of the CBF, to be approved by unit officials.
 The latter would provide further direction on policies governing selection of our international teams through national trials, and funding of selected players.

 Chuck Jane undertook the mammoth task of devising the first trials format and organizing a nationwide group of volunteers to conduct local events for qualification to a national final.
 The CBF’s first play-down culminated in a national final held in Winnipeg in September, 1967.

 The CBF has grown and changed since those early years.
 The CBF now represents all Canadian players, not just champions vying for international competition, and offers programs that have broader appeal such as flighted national championships, rookie-master games, and a magazine tailored to a wider readership.
 Furthermore, in 1990 the CBF became a membership organization in addition to being a federation of Canadian ACBL units.

-Canadians can be proud of the CBF as we approach its 50th anniversary.
+Canadians can be proud of the CBF and its 50+ year history.
 Looking ahead, the future of the organization will depend in large measure on the continued support of an informed membership.